-This goal is measured by tracking the number of new housing units where a building permit has been issued.
+This goal is measured by tracking the number of new housing units where a building unit has been approved.

 Comparison of Housing Units Issued and Built